-- 5. EXPRESSES CONCERN, however, about the significant risk identified by the Court that the Commission's zero-emission goal for 2035 will not be reached due to insufficient battery production, or that it might be reached on the basis of imported batteries or electric vehicles, to the detriment of the EU battery value chain and associated jobswhich would exacerbate an already high degree of import reliance on particular supplier countries and therefore further increase supply risks, and REGRETS the recently observed decline in private investments in the battery value chain in Europe; - 6.
+- 5. EXPRESSES CONCERN, however, about the significant risk identified by the Court that the Commission's zero-emission goal for 2035 will not be reached due to insufficient battery production, or that it might be reached on the basis of imported batteries or electric vehicles, to the detriment of the EU battery value chain and associated jobs; CONSIDERS that this could exacerbate an already high degree of import reliance on particular supplier countries and therefore further increase supply risks, and REGRETS the recently observed decline in private investments in the battery value chain in Europe; - 6.
 NOTES that the EU's battery value chain remains strongly dependent on supplies from outside the EU and that, from 2030 onwards, EU manufacturers could face a shortage of key battery raw materials due to the combined effects of an increase in global demand, driven mostly by the electrification of road transport, and the limitations of the EU's domestic supply of raw materials which is both scarce and rigid; ACKNOWLEDGES the Commission's renewed efforts to address this situation by issuing its proposals for a Critical Raw Materials Act and a Net Zero Industry Act; - 7.
 TAKES NOTE of the Court's observation that public funding of the EU's industrial policy on batteries is insufficiently coordinated and location-dependent, in spite of the multiple funding streams supporting new battery research and manufacturing projects amounting to at least EUR 1.7 billion from the EU budget during the 2014-2020 period and State aid of up to EUR 6 billion between 2019 and 2021, approved inter alia under IPCEIs, and that the results fall short of ambitions; - 8.
-WELCOMES the overall conclusion nevertheless made by the Court that the Commission's promotion of an EU industrial policy on batteries has been effective, despite the identified shortcomings in the monitoring of relevant data, in coordinating and targeting EU funding, as well as the fact that access to raw materials remains a major strategic challenge for the EU's battery value chain; - 8a.
-STRESSES, additionally to the Court's recommendations, the importance of building on previous and current activities to strengthen the workforce and skills;
+WELCOMES the overall conclusion nevertheless made by the Court that the Commission's promotion of an EU industrial policy on batteries has been effective, despite the identified shortcomings in the monitoring of relevant data, in coordinating and targeting EU funding, as well as the fact that access to raw materials remains a major strategic challenge for the EU's battery value chain; - 9.
+STRESSES, additionally to the Court's recommendations, the importance of developing and strengthening a skilled workforce in all parts of the value chain;